Skip to content

 • Positive (this doc): the central Supabase stack + the supabase connector + the project asset give projects a real, managed, persistent database to target with supabase/migrations/.

-• Postgres (the durable data; backed up centrally) + Supavisor pooler
+• Postgres (the durable data; backed up centrally): shared CloudNativePG fractalops-postgresql-rw

 • Kong API gateway (port 8000) — single ingress for all project schemas